 Note that repeat posting doesn’t work on Reddit and on niche sites as one submit there is enough.
 You don’t want your actions to be seen as spam.

 Review and monitor the results

 It is important to take a look at the results, feedback and data on your push.
 What is the pickup like in the social media?
 Did you get retweets, Stumbles or votes on Reddit?
 Did someone influential share it or link to the post?
 What are the visitors saying?
 This will help you figure out how to proceed.
+You didn’t get the response and reaction you were hoping for?
 You might need to make some slight changes to the original post itself according to the feedback in order to make it more interesting.
+You can try with a different format or a different angle to the story.
 Can you make a better headline or a more interesting image for example?

 If you follow this process well you will increase your blog traffic and publish more successful posts.
 I wanted to show you a journey of one of my successful post.
 One of my popular posts is the best WordPress plugins so this is the post that the infographic tries to examine and show its way from being published, to being spread thanks to my marketing routine to thousands of people within the first 24 hours of being online.
 Click on the image to view the full image.